 Benefits of Teaching at a Yoga Studio

 A friend recently asked me whether teaching at yoga studios would be the right move for her.
-She saw that I taught regular classes at studios and wanted to know how she could do that where she lived.
+She saw that I taught regular classes at studios and wanted to know how she could get started doing that.

 These are the main benefits of teaching at a yoga studio: